Ada-Developers-Academy/core-unit-1/intro-to-dev-environment/intro-to-command-line.md

 We can only be in one room (folder) at a time.
 We can move pieces of furniture (files) between the different rooms (folders).
 In this house, we can also make or remove as many rooms (folders) or pieces of furniture (files) as we want!

-In our terminal, **there is only one current working directory at a time;** the command line is only working in one folder (room) at a time.
+In our terminal, **there is only one current working directory (folder) at a time;** the command line is only working in one folder (room) at a time.
 Navigating the file system in the command line means learning the commands to go between folders (rooms) and manipulate files (furniture).

 ### Commands